USRA-STI/gdt-fermi/docs/missions/fermi/gbm/catalogs.rst

 flux.
 There is also T90, T50, flux, and fluence information on different timescales and energy ranges.
 All in all, there are **306** different columns.

-For more information on working with catalogs, see :ref:`The BrowseCatalog Class`.
+For more information on working with catalogs, see :external:ref:`The BrowseCatalog Class<core-heasarc-browse>`.

 Reference/API
 =============